pubmob-com/pubmob/_offerings/jefflangr-tdd-test-abstraction.md

 is-for-experienced-mobbers: true
 exercise-skill: expert
 repo:
+next-available-sessions: [2020-08-12, 2020-08-26]
 prerequisites: []
-summary-blurb-80-words: "You are creating a legacy of tests.
+summary-blurb-80-words: "As you test-drive, you're creating a legacy of developer tests.
 You'll want to ensure that investment continues to pay off.
 Learn how to keep your tests simple and fresh with fewer than a handful of core guidelines."
 active: true
 ---